foldaway/is-it-toxic-to-raycast/README.md

 # Is It Toxic To?

-Check if a plant is toxic to your cat
+Check if a plant is toxic to an animal